gitcd-io/gitcd/README.rst

   - This is useful if you want to execute any cli script after creating a tag, for example, gitcd itself uses such a script to publish the new release on pypi after creating a new tag.
 You can see the script here https://github.com/gitcd-io/gitcd/blob/master/publish.sh.

+- **Do you want to execute some additional commands before a release?**

+  - This is useful if you want to execute any cli script before creating a tag, for example, if you want to modify any file in your git tree where you want to add the current version number.

 .. code-block:: bash